 Plot: Join fan favourites Dwayne Johnson and Emily Blunt for the adventure of a lifetime on Disney’s “Jungle Cruise,” a rollicking thrill-ride down the Amazon with wisecracking skipper Frank Wolff and intrepid researcher Dr. Lily Houghton.
 Lily travels from London, England to the Amazon jungle and enlists Frank’s questionable services to guide her downriver on La Quila—his ramshackle-but-charming boat.
 Lily is determined to uncover an ancient tree with unparalleled healing abilities—possessing the power to change the future of medicine.
 Thrust on this epic quest together, the unlikely duo encounters innumerable dangers and supernatural forces, all lurking in the deceptive beauty of the lush rainforest.
 But as the secrets of the lost tree unfold, the stakes reach even higher for Lily and Frank and their fate—and mankind’s—hangs in the balance.

-Review: I’ve got a soft spot for adventure movies as they usually provide perfect escapism with characters like Indiana Jones and Lara Croft quickly becoming icons of the genre.
+Review: I’ve got a soft spot for adventure movies (and online slot games for free) as they usually provide perfect escapism with characters like Indiana Jones and Lara Croft quickly becoming icons of the genre.

 Jungle Cruise is a new adventure picture from Disney starring Dwayne Johnson and Emily Blunt which had been delayed with all this COVID craziness that has gone on.